Thursday, December 1, 2011

 The proposed relationship between Kuwait and I.O.C.s in the Kuwait Project is the natural evolution from what we have today.
 It is this second phase of our relation that takes into account the strengths and limitations of the existing relation.
 The Kuwait Project proposes to expand I.O.C.s role from an advisory role to a fields' management and operation role, where I.O.C.s will act as a super contractor under the guidance and strategic management of the state. ...
 In essence, Kuwait requires the type of relationship with I.O.C.s, which is primarily based on operating services where I.O.C.s are paid a fee per bbl of oil produced.[xii]

 In 2005, the Financial and Economic Affairs Committee of Parliament issued a favorable report about the draft, but in the same year the State Audit Bureau expressed reservations about the constitutionality of the legislation.
-After the issue was raised the committee withdrew its report espousing the unconstitutionality of the draft law.
+After the issue was raised, the committee withdrew its report espousing the unconstitutionality of the draft law.

-The problem was in the fact that for the government there was no need to have a specific law authorizing a specific I.O.C. to work in Kuwait under a service agreement, while for Parliament a case-by-case law was required (different interpretation of Article No. 152 of the Kuwaiti Constitution).
+The problem was that for the government there was no need to have a specific law authorizing a specific I.O.C. to work in Kuwait under a service agreement, while for Parliament a case-by-case law was required (different interpretation of Article No. 152 of the Kuwaiti Constitution).
 The government considered that there were the numbers for approving the draft law in Parliament, but it postponed the vote to early 2006.
 In January 2006, Emir Jaber III al-Ahmad al-Jaber al-Sabah died and the new emir, Sheikh Sabah IV Al-Ahmad Al-Jaber Al-Sabah, after an increasing confrontation between Parliament and the government dissolved the former.
 Since then the relations between Parliament and government have been very tense with the former accusing many ministries (including the ministry of oil) of corruption.[xiii]

 In 2007, the situation was still totally frozen in relation to the legislation concerning the energy sector, so the emir expressly conceded to Parliament the power to approve every I.B.B.C. related to Project Kuwait.
 However, such a move did not prove to be good for speeding up the project because Parliament continued delaying it.
 And, given the difficulties to get some I.O.C.s to work in relation to Project Kuwait until a couple of years ago there was the idea that neither an improved version of T.S.A.s nor O.S.A.s could ever materialize in Kuwait.